 Remedy would later work on Quantum Break, which was announced during the Xbox One event on 21 May 2013.
 The game was released on April 5, 2016.
 During the development of Quantum Break, the CEO of Remedy, Matias Myllyrinne, and Oskari Häkkinen, the head of franchise development, departed from the company.
 Remedy later announced the formation of a new team and that they're working on two projects.
 The first being a partnership with Smilegate on CrossFire 2.
-The second being a new IP currentky known by the codename Project 7, published by 505 Games.
-At E3 2018, Remedy revealed that it was called Control.
+The second being published by 505 Games, which revealed at E3 2018 to be Control.

-- Max Payne 2: The Fall of Max Payne
+- Max Payne 2: The Fall of Max Payne (2003)

-- Alan Wake (PC, Xbox 360)
+- Alan Wake (2010) (PC, Xbox 360)

 - Alan Wake: The Signal (DLC)